wilsonmar/wilsonmar.github.io/_posts/2019-06-03-flood-perftest.md

    <a target="_blank" href="https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/flood-io/flood-local-setup.sh">https://github.com/wilsonmar/DevSecOps/master/flood-io/flood-local-setup.sh</a>

-The script basically does
--->
-Do what is specified in the flood.io documentation page at:
+The script basically does what is specified in the flood.io documentation page at:
-   <a target="_blank" href="https://element.flood.io/docs/1.0/install">https://element.flood.io/docs/1.0/install</a>
+<a target="_blank" href="https://element.flood.io/docs/1.0/install">https://element.flood.io/docs/1.0/install</a>, but

 1. On a Mac with Homebrew installed: